 Are you wondering when and how we will get access to the 1950’s US Federal Census?
-In this post, find out when this census will be released to the public, and how you might be able to access it.
+In this post, find out when this census was released to the public, and how you might be able to access it.

 In addition, you will also find out: